 Director: Prof. Koki Ho

-Koki Ho is an assistant professor at the Department of Aerospace Engineering of University of Illinois at Urbana-Champaign (UIUC).
+Dr. Koki Ho is an assistant professor at the Department of Aerospace Engineering of University of Illinois at Urbana-Champaign (UIUC).
 Prior to that, Dr. Ho was a research assistant professor at University of Illinois at Urbana-Champaign (UIUC) and a visiting researcher at NASA Jet Propulsion Laboratory.
 Dr. Ho is also the Chair of AIAA Space Logistics Technical Committee as well as an AIAA member, an ASME member, and an INFORMS member.

-Dr. Ho’s PhD research develops a dynamic network optimization methodology for interplanetary supply chain management.
+Dr. Ho’s PhD research developed a dynamic network optimization methodology for interplanetary supply chain management.
 The developed method performs high-level lifecycle optimization of space mission sequences and find an optimal space transportation architecture considering its technology trades over time.
 The application cases include human Mars and Asteroid exploration.

-Dr. Ho have multiple flight project experiences including a small satellite Nano-JASMINE at the University of Tokyo, and a mercury spacecraft Bepi-Colombo when he interned at Airbus Defense and Space (formally EADS-Astrium) in Germany from September 2010 to March 2011.
+Dr. Ho has multiple flight project experiences including a small satellite Nano-JASMINE at the University of Tokyo, and a mercury spacecraft Bepi-Colombo when he interned at Airbus Defense and Space (formally EADS-Astrium) in Germany from September 2010 to March 2011.